UKPLab/lrec2018-live-blog-corpus/README.md

 The Guardian and BBC live blogs.

 For a detailed description of this corpus please read:
-[Live Blog Corpus for Summarization][link], P.V.S. et al., LREC 2018.
+[Live Blog Corpus for Summarization](https://tinyurl.com/yahqyhpn), P.V.S. et al., LREC 2018.

 If you reuse this corpus and software, please use the following citation: